sanjitprd777/LuckyDraw/README.md

 # Lucky Draw Gaming Service

-This README will document the partial fulfilment of the Grofers assignment.
-We explains each task briefly and how we accomplish them.
+In this readme, we explains each task briefly and how we accomplish them.
 We also provide a detailed view of all the services, tools, databases, programming languages used for the same.

 * Ruby version
     * ruby 2.4.10p364 (2020-03-31 revision 67879) [x86_64-linux]